A guide to seasonal caravan pitches

 What do you do about gas, battery and electric hook-up?

 Always turn the gas off and disconnect the electrical supply.
-I usually just unplug it from the electrical box and place it neatly under the van with a plastic bag around the connection, so it is then a simple and quick job to plug it in when you arrive.
+I usually just unplug it from the electrical box and place it neatly under the caravan with a plastic bag around the connection, so it is then a simple and quick job to plug it in when you arrive.

 Can I sublet?

-Should I drain onboard water tanks when I leave?
+Should I drain on-board water tanks when I leave?

 We would advise you to do so early and late season, when there is likely to be a frost.
 Also empty the ‘flush’ tank for the toilet.

 If you are considering opting for a seasonal caravan pitch, do your research first.
 There is so much to consider before you commit to an area and a campsite.
 The pros could outweigh the cons for you or the other way around, but as a seasoned caravanner it is lovely to just pitch up and leave with the convenience of popping back whenever the feeling takes you.

 Swap your seasonal caravan pitches every year or tour one year and pitch the next!
 The freedom is yours with a caravan.